myfirstorlastname/whoami/README.md

 # 🕶️ whoami

-> _Skills, tools, and traces of a ghost in the shell._
+> Anonymous operator with hands-on experience in cyber defense and attack.

 ---